Table of Contents

 In a study conducted by Biologist Professor Ron H. Douglas and his team at the City University of London in 2014, it was discovered that cats perceive ultraviolet rays that the human eye cannot detect.
 Just like dogs, fish, reptiles, and a bunch of other mammals, cats can see ultraviolet, just like all other superheroes!

-Besides her dilated pupils, paying attention to your cat’s eating/drinking routine, changes in the duration of her toilet times and the content will help your vet to diagnose correctly and easily, and arrange an appropriate treatment if there is a problem.
+Besides her dilated pupils, paying attention to your cat’s eating/drinking routine, changes in the duration of her toilet times, and the content will help your vet to diagnose correctly and efficiently, and arrange an appropriate treatment if there is a problem.

 As soon as the problem is resolved, you will immediately notice the relaxation in your cat’s gaze.